-- Previous RA experience, or comparable work experience,preferred though not requireP
+Previous RA experience, or comparable work experience (preferred but not required)

-- Some ability to speak French (desirable but not required)
+Preferred, but not required: Some ability to speak French

-- Report to the GTL Residence Program Coordinator
+- Report to the Georgia Tech-Lorraine Residence Program Coordinator

 - Participate in dorm orientations at the beginning of the semester

-- Provide student support in the residence (ie. provide dorm information, school information, answer questions on the GTL Facebook page when on duty, report problems in the residence, provide conflict resolution among students, if necessary, deal with and report disciplinary problems, when necessary, etc.)
+- Provide student support in the residence (ie. provide dorm information, school information, answer questions on the Georgia Tech-Lorraine Facebook page when on duty, report problems in the residence, provide conflict resolution among students, if necessary, deal with and report disciplinary problems, when necessary, etc.)

-- Act as liaison between students and GTL Resident Program Coordinator and/or between students and Residence Director
+- Act as liaison between students and Georgia Tech-Lorraine Resident Program Coordinator and/or between students and Residence Director

-- When on duty, make duty rounds throughout the buildings 2 times/night at 8pm and at 12pm.
+- When on duty, make duty rounds throughout the buildings 2 times/night at 8pm and at 12am (midnight)

 For Fall and Spring semesters: RAs are on duty Monday – Thursday